RiasadMahbub/RiasadMahbub.github.io/_pages/about.md

 ---
 {% include base_path %}

-Through curiosity-driven research, I add value to multidisciplinary teams with my experience in collaborative research on Data Analytics, Systems Reliability, Deep Learning, Simulation, and Quantum Information Science
+Riasad's current research centers on improving the understanding of methane and GPP prediction of rice crops in Arkansas, particularly on developing spatial dataset of growing season length, GPP, and ideal site-specific adaptable parameters on prediction.
+His research explores the role of different vegetation indices to predict GPP, and growing season length in Arkansas.
+Riasad also works on analyzing post processing Eddy covariance data and calibration of the instruments.
+Riasad is interested to work with agricultural developmental organizations like FAO, World Bank, WWF focusing on mediterranean and tropical ecosystems.

 ## Professional Goals
-I strive to add value through curiosity-driven research efforts.
+I strive to add value through data-driven research efforts.
 I thrive when facing challenging objectives with ample learning opportunities, and in environments that fosters collaboration and celebrates diversity of ideas.
 I enjoy work that allows me to code the day away, develop algorithms, and explore innovative ideas.
 I am passionate about adapting information science concepts in an existing domain to different fields, innovating in perspectives.

 ------